 Welcome to our school

 Roydon Primary Academy is a special place.
 It is a warm school at the heart of the village community - full of wonderful people.
-The core values of kindness, collaboration and responsibility are at the heart of everything we do.
+Roydon Primary Academy is a special place.
+It is a warm school at the heart of the village community - full of wonderful people.
+The core values of Empathy, Achievement, Resilience, Teamwork and Healthy Living are at the heart of everything we do.
 Our main priority is to ensure that remarkable change happens for all of our children through being taught good and outstanding lessons all of the time.
 We are an ambitious school and will not let barriers get in our way.

 At Roydon Primary Academy the children develop essential skills in literacy, numeracy and ICT and are able to work independently and through participation with others.
 Our values support and reflect our ‘school family’ and ensure high aspirations for all learners, through both a challenging and supportive approach.
 There is an emphasis on using the rich range of resources available to us in the local area and beyond, as we believe that this helps to develop lively and enquiring minds and teaches children important life skills.

 Roydon Primary School has a long history dating back to 1876 and is located in the village of Roydon on the Hertfordshire/Essex border.
 The school caters for children aged 4 to 11 and became a BMAT academy in December 2013.
 In February 2019, Roydon Primary Academy was visited by Ofsted who confirmed our judgement that it is a good school in all areas.

 Today our school consists of the original Victorian School House, a 1970s addition, a new building housing two classrooms and a multipurpose hall.
 We are fortunate to have fabulous outside facilities including extensive playing fields, a forest class room, an amphitheatre, football cage, a wild area as well as our own pond, and each class has their own mini allotment which gives us plenty of learning opportunities outside of the classroom.